mm-s/mmmake/README.txt

 Build System for C++/Linux
 ------------------

-Initially designed to get over the complexities that CMake originated in the group of Researchers who wanted to write C++ programs.
+Designed to simplify CMake.
-It works by automatically generating and maintaining the CMake scripts that otherwise must have to be maintained by hand. mmmake project file is easy to read and maintain and is standard XML.
+It works by automatically generating and maintaining the CMake scripts that otherwise must have to be maintained by hand. mmmake project.xml file is easy to read and maintain and is standard XML.

 Build from sources
 ------------------